ClickHouse/ClickHouse/docs/en/sql-reference/data-types/nested-data-structures/nested.md

 This example declares the `Goals` nested data structure, which contains data about conversions (goals reached).
 Each row in the ‘visits’ table can correspond to zero or any number of conversions.

-Only a single nesting level is supported.
+Arbitrary levels of nesting are supported.
 Columns of nested structures containing arrays are equivalent to multidimensional arrays, so they have limited support (there is no support for storing these columns in tables with the MergeTree engine).

 In most cases, when working with a nested data structure, its columns are specified with column names separated by a dot.
 These columns make up an array of matching types.
 All the column arrays of a single nested data structure have the same length.